yearn/yearn-devdocs/docs/getting-started/intro.md

 # Introduction

-Yearn Finance is a suite of products in Decentralized Finance (DeFi) that provides yield generation, lending aggregation, and more on the blockchain.
+Yearn Finance is DeFi’s premier yield aggregator.
+Giving individuals, DAOs and other protocols a way to deposit digital assets and receive yield.

 The protocol is maintained by various independent developers and is governed by YFI holders.
 You can find brief descriptions of Yearn's core products, the governance process, and links to active communication channels below.

 ## Vaults